lexik/LexikCronFileGeneratorBundle/README.md

   * [Command](Resources/doc/index.md#command)
   * [Bonus](Resources/doc/index.md#bonus)

-Applications that use Symfony Flex
+Applications using Symfony Flex
 ----------------------------------

-Open a command console, enter your project directory and execute:
+Open a command console at your project directory and execute :

 ```console
 $ composer require lexik/cron-file-generator-bundle
 ```

-Applications that don't use Symfony Flex
+Applications not using Symfony Flex
 ----------------------------------------

 ### Step 1: Download the Bundle